Helping You Protect Assets Through Trusts

 A number of important estate planning objectives are accomplished through the establishment of trusts, including minimizing taxes, and avoiding the timely and potentially expensive probate process.

-At Ferguson Cohen LLP in Greenwich, Connecticut, our established estate planning attorneys take the time to fully understand your financial objectives for the disbursement of your assets upon your death.
+At Ferguson Cohen LLP, our established estate planning attorneys take the time to fully understand your financial objectives for the disbursement of your assets upon your death.
 Once we have helped you develop a comprehensive plan, we create an estate plan that will put that strategy in place.
 Often, this includes the use of one or more trusts.

 Our attorneys will walk you through the process of selecting a trustee and ensure that your trust is properly funded.